melody-notpond/fermata/README.md

 some features that might be cool:
 - actor model
   - study actor model and pi calculus more
-  - reference capabilities??
   - look into the pony language more
   - actor model might work nicely with codata idk
 - please at least try to have only one idiomatic way to do things
 - targets:
+  - jvm bytecode :0
-  - compiling to assembly would be great
+  - compiling to assembly would be great too ngl
-  - webassembly is also really cool
-  - a treewalk interpreter is better than nothing for a prototype
+- would be nice to be fast, see roc lang for ideas
+  - is data oriented design as a compilation target a good idea for speed?